-Year E Decemi Change •
+Change

 2019 2020 Amount %

-(in thousa ands, excep t percentage es)
+(in thous ands, excep t percentag es)

 \$7,852 \$8,329 \$477 6%

 Sales and marketing expenses increased by \$0.5 million, or 6%, from the year ended December 31, 2019 to the year ended December 31, 2020.
 The increase was primarily driven by increased compensation expense as a result of headcount increases, commissions on sales, and stock-based compensation which added \$1.8 million to sales and marketing costs, partially offset by COVID-19 driven reductions in travel and marketing expenses of \$1.3 million.
 As travel and in-person restrictions instituted due to COVID-19 begin to recede, we expect travel and marketing expenses to increase.